Frequently Asked Questions

 My Supervisor does not have supervision training; does this matter?

-Can I have supervision by phone/ Skype as my supervisor lives two hours drive away?
+Can I have supervision by Skype as my supervisor lives two hours’ drive away?

 We value the benefit of face to face interaction and relationship as well as the immediacy of being in the same room; however, we recognise the challenges for rural and small town counsellors.
-Priority is to be given to face to face supervision and a maximum of 25% of supervision can be done by Skype or phone.
+Members who require supervision by Skype must forward their rationale for using Skype to the Administrator at the commencement of their supervision contract.
+This needs to be updated annually.
+Members are encouraged to have at least one face-to-face session before Skype is commenced and again annually if possible.

 I am taking some time out from counselling; what are my options for placing my membership on hold?

-If you are taking time out from counselling, i.e. not seeing clients, you can place your membership on hold for up to three years.
-There is a $50 (GST inc.) annual fee payable while your membership is on hold, and if you wish you can continue to receive newsletters and other information by paying a fee equivalent to the Affiliate Subscription.
+Prior to taking time out from counselling, i.e. not seeing clients, you need to inform the NZCCA office of your plans by email or post.
+You can then place your membership on hold for up to three years.
+There is a $50 (GST inc.) annual fee payable while your membership is on hold.

 What must I do to put my membership on hold?

-You need to notify the Association office, in writing, that you wish to place your membership on hold prior to commencing your time away.
-You will then be sent an ‘On Hold’ notification form of which to send back to the office to add to your file.
+If you are taking time out for longer than 6 months you need to notify the Association office in writing that you wish to place your membership on hold prior to commencing your time away.
+You will then be sent an ‘On Hold’ notification form to send back to the office to be added to your file.
 You cannot back date your on hold status.

 How long can I put my membership on hold?